 - Multiple Sclerosis

-It is also expected to have a big impact on mental health (remember how you feel better on a sunny day?).
+It is also expected to greatly impact mental health (remember how you feel better on a sunny day?).

 Seasonal Affective Disorder, or SAD, also known as the ‘winter blues’, can be very serious, where a lack of sunlight can bring on major depression, causing suicide rates to increase in many countries.

-Occurring during the reduced sun-light hours of Winter, this is also when there is a drop of Vitamin D in our bodies.
+The reduced sunlight hours of Winter are also when there is a drop of Vitamin D in our bodies.

 Benefit 6: Mindfulness